Puente Hills Mall: 1990s

 In 1993, J.W.
 Robinson's rebranded as Robinsons-May, after the chain merged with May Company.
 In 1996, two anchor stores, The Broadway (at the time purchased by Macy's) and JCPenney, were closed.
+The AMC Puente Hills 20 opened on April 18, 1997 in the shell of the former Broadway department store.
 At the time of JCPenney's departure, the mall was at about 50% occupancy.
 The mall was extensively renovated afterwards and features a 20-screen AMC Theatres megaplex, and stores traditionally found in power centers such as 24 Hour Fitness and Burlington Coat Factory, in addition to the remaining two original anchors, Robinsons-May and Sears.
 Ross Dress for Less, Circuit City, Linens 'n Things, Spectrum Club, Burlington Coat Factory, Borders, and CompUSA all opened in 1998.

 2000s

 In September 2006, Borders closed while Robinsons-May rebranded as Macy's, after Federated purchased The May Department Stores Company in 2005.
 Linens 'n Things, Circuit City, and CompUSA all closed their locations at the mall in 2008 and 2009.
 Circuit City and CompUSA had both gone bankrupt while Linens 'n Things was closed as part of a strategy to focus on online shopping.
 On August 28, 2010, the Japanese sports entertainment chain Round1 opened the first U.S. location of Round1 Bowling & Amusement, a video game arcade and bowling alley, as a new anchor.
 It was the company's first overseas store, replacing Linens 'n Things.